GabeMitchell23/gfm48FastRobots/Lab8/lab8Writeup.md

 <img src="pose_tof_forward.PNG" class="img-responsive" alt="" width= 650>

 ## Yaw and Duty Cycle Data
+I coded the robot to end the turning portion of its stunt after it reached 120 degrees.
+This was the most succesful way to get the robot to actually rotate roughly 180 degrees.
+Even after the robot stopped the turning portion at 120 degrees, its angular momentum carried it to roughly 180 degrees.

 <img src="yaw_forward.PNG" class="img-responsive" alt="" width= 650>
 <img src="dutycycle_forward.PNG" class="img-responsive" alt="" width= 650>